Skype finally gets built-in call recording so you can ‘capture special moments’ | Computing

 The Microsoft-owned company said the feature is available now on the latest version of Skype for desktop and mobile.
 But somewhat surprisingly, it’s not yet ready for Windows 10.
 Hang in there though — it’s coming for Windows 10 in “a few weeks.”

-“When we added video to Skype calls over 10 years ago, the ability to share important moments with loved ones took a big step forward,” Skype said in a post announcing the new feature, adding, “Today, we’re introducing call recording to help capture moments in a Skype call with your loved ones or record important meetings with your colleagues.”
+“When we added video to Skype calls over 10 years ago, the ability to share important moments with loved ones took a big step forward,” Skype said in a post announcing the new feature, adding, “Today, we’re introducing call recording to help capture special moments in a Skype call with your loved ones or record important meetings with your colleagues.”

 It’s easy to record a Skype call.
 Simply hit the “+” sign at the bottom of the display, then select “start recording.”